Updated June 2026 · Local pricing for the Spokane-Spokane Valley metro area

 This project requires a licensed professional in Spokane.
 Attempting whole house repiping without proper licensing can void insurance and create serious safety hazards.

-Compare prices from licensed, insured contractors in Spokane-Spokane Valley.
+Compare licensed, insured contractors serving Spokane-Spokane Valley.

-Get Free Quotes from Spokane Pros →The average cost to repipe a house in Spokane ranges from $3,940 to $14,790, with most homeowners paying around $7,400.
+The average cost to repipe a house in Spokane ranges from $3,940 to $14,790, with most homeowners paying around $7,400.
 This estimate includes both labor ($5,180) and materials ($2,220).
 Costs in Spokane are near the national average due to local cost of living and labor market conditions.
 Get multiple quotes from licensed Spokane contractors to lock in the best price.

 Yes, Spokane typically requires a permit for whole house repiping.
 Budget $100–$500 for permit fees and expect 1–2 weeks for approval.
 Your contractor typically handles the permit application.
 Working without a required permit can void warranties and create problems when selling your home.